Donald S. Sutton

 Department Member Since: 1969

-- “Policy and Identity on an Ethnic Periphery: The Aba Tibetan Autonomous Prefecture: 1950-2010,” in Carolyn Cartier and Tim Oakes, eds., Vast Land of Borders: Regionality and the Development of the Chinese State (in press)
+- “Geopolitics and Development in the Sino-Tibetan Periphery: How Indigenes, Migrants and the State Transformed Songpan into a Chinese Tourist Mecca,” for Carolyn Cartier and Tim Oakes, eds., Vast Land of Borders: Regionality and the Development of the Chinese State (in preparation)

 - “Transfers of a Ritual at a Northern Sichuan Site: Tibetan and Han Chinese Pilgrims, and Han Chinese Tourists,” in Ritual Dynamics and the Science of Ritual, Gen. ed.
 Alex Michaels.
 Vol. V, I: Transfer and Spaces: Ritual Transfer.
 Eds.
 Gita Dharampal-Frick and Robert Langer.
 Harrassowitz Verlag, Wiesbaden (Nov.
 2010), pp. 235-57.